pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"too-many-star-expressions"+OR+"E0112")

 ### [E0113](#E0113) (invalid-star-assignment-target)<a name="E0113"></a>
-Starred assignment target must be in a list or tuple Emitted when a star expression is used as a starred assignment target.
+Starred assignment target must be in a list or tuple.

+Emitted when a star expression is used as a starred assignment target.
 This message can't be emitted when using Python < 3.0.

 **:x: Incorrect code**